Dalek (Doctor Who episode): Critical reception and awards

-Before the broadcast, media watchdog organisation Mediawatch-uk complained about certain elements of the episode, characterising Van Statten's chaining and invasive scan of the Doctor as a "sado-masochistic" torture scene.
-Mediawatch also objected to Van Statten's invitation to Adam and Rose to "canoodle or spoon, or whatever you British do" as inappropriate sexual language.

-When it was released on DVD, the British Board of Film Classification (BBFC) gave the episode a 12 rating, because of the scenes where the Doctor is seen to torture the Dalek.
+When the episode was released on DVD, the British Board of Film Classification (BBFC) gave it a 12 rating, because of the scenes where the Doctor is seen to torture the Dalek.
 The BBFC stated, "We are concerned about role models for children using the sort of tactics that Doctor Who used against the Dalek.
 If that was transferred into the playground it would be something we would want to tackle."

 Reception to the episode was positive.
 The episode's overnight ratings were 7.73 million viewers with 46% of the audience share, later finalised to 8.64 million viewers.
 The episode received an Audience Appreciation Index score of 84.
 The Times stated that the episode was an "unqualified triumph".
 The Guardian commented that "Shearman's script bamboozles expectations", and the episode "should hopefully show 2005's kids what was always so wonderful about the iconic tin-rotters."
 The London Evening Standard found the lack of surprise (namely, calling the episode "Dalek") the only disappointment, and Daily Mirror simply stated that "for 30 pant-shittingly wonderful minutes, BBC1's new Doctor Who was the best thing on telly.
 Ever."
 In 2010 Den of Geek placed the episode as number 2 in their list of the Top 10 Dalek stories.

 The episode was nominated for the 2006 Hugo Award for Best Dramatic Presentation, Short Form along with other Doctor Who episodes "Father's Day" and "The Empty Child"/"The Doctor Dances".
 The stories came third, fifth, and first, respectively.